microsoft/vscode-pylint/.github/ISSUE_TEMPLATE/bug_report.md

 1. Open the Command Palette via Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS).
 2. Find the Command to Set Log Level: Type 'Developer: Set Log Level', select `trace`.
 3. Open the Output panel by going to View > Output, or by using the shortcut Ctrl+Shift+U on Windows/Linux or Cmd+Shift+U on macOS.
-4. Select `Python` from the dropdown.
+4. Select `Pylint` from the dropdown.
 5. Your logs should now be shown!
 Try rerunning the failing command again now that logs are set to `trace` to look at all information.
  -->